kaidez/kaidez.github.io/_posts/2017-08-19-functional-programming-link.md

 }
  </code>
 </pre>
 Very basic styles here that are applied to all the <code>div</code> tags.
-I should point out that <code>div</code>s have a <code>cursor: pointer</code> setting, allowing for a link hand cursor to appear when they're hovered over, making them act like links.
+I should point out that <code>div</code>s have a <code>cursor: pointer</code> setting, allowing for a link hand cursor to appear when they're hovered over, making them act like <code>a</code> tags.

 Our code uses ES6 things like <code>const</code>, <code>let</code>, arrow functions and object destructuring.
 The (current) popular way to make this code cross-browser compatible is with <a href="https://webpack.js.org/">webpack</a> and <a href="http://babeljs.io/">Babel</a>.